pnaleks/GoogleDrive/README.md

 Its main goal is to simplify and unify backup, sync, store and restore operations.
 It's not targeted for browsing or searching files on the drive.

-This frame framework originates from the [Shop Assistant](https://play.google.com/store/apps/details?id=pnapp.productivity.store) project
+This framework originates from the [Shop Assistant](https://play.google.com/store/apps/details?id=pnapp.productivity.store) project